Competitors for the Crown of Scotland: Election

 Edward delivered the judgement of the jurors on the Scottish case on 17 November 1292 in favour of John Balliol, with his son Edward Balliol becoming heir designate.
-This decision had the support of the majority of Scots nobles and magnates, even a number of those appointed by Bruce as auditors.
-Of special note was the support of John II Comyn, another competitor and head of the most powerful baronial family in Scotland, who was married to Balliol's sister, Eleanor.
+This decision had the support of the majority of Scots nobles and magnates, even a number of those appointed by Brus as auditors.
+Of special note was the support of John II Comyn, another claimant and head of the most powerful baronial family in Scotland, who was married to Balliol's sister, Eleanor.
 In later years the Comyn family remained staunch supporters of the Balliol claim to the throne.